-By comparing Italian and English we can detect a difference in the use of pronouns.
-If English recurs to a neutral use of the pronoun ‘you’, which is chosen for both the second person singular and plural, Italian requires different pronouns, depending on the addressee.
+The little story above shows that there is a difference in the use of pronouns if we compare English and Italian.
+If English recurs to a neutral use of the pronoun “you,” which is chosen for both the second person singular and plural, Italian requires different pronouns, depending on the addressee.

-The single word ‘you’ has two main translations in Italian: tu and voi.
-However, there is a third option used in a formal context to mark the distance between the speaker and the listener.
+The single word “you” has two main translations in Italian: tu and voi.
+However, there is a third option used in a formal context to mark the distance between the speaker and the listener, Lei.

-The pronoun tu is used in Italian when addressing a person that can be considered our peer.
-Here are some specific cases where its use is required:
+The pronoun tu is used in Italian when addressing a person we consider our peer.
+Here are some specific cases when its use is common:

-– when there is not a sharp difference in the age of the people taking part in the conversation.
-That is, when people interacting have similar age.
+– when there is not a sharp difference in the age of the people taking part in the conversation;

-– when we are in an informal situation and we do not wish to mark any type of distance.
+– when we are in an informal context and we do not wish to mark any type of distance.

-– when the speakers have different social roles because of their age, for example if a child speaks to an adult.
+– when speakers have different social roles because of their age, for example if a child speaks to an adult;

 – when there is a formal relationship between the addresser and the addressee.